skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 ### Create an RStudio Pro Session

 Posit Workbench provides several IDEs, such as RStudio Pro, JupyterLab, and VS Code.
-For this analysis we will use an RStudio Pro IDE.
+For this Quickstart, we will use RStudio Pro.

 #### Step 1: New Session